top of page

 Time-consuming and interfering behaviors

 OCD symptoms can consume a significant amount of time, making it difficult to focus on other tasks or responsibilities.
+The need to perform rituals or repetitive behaviors can disrupt daily routines, relationships, and work or school activities.

 Important Notice